Ressources

 This page is constantly evolving.

-Source: Treasury Board Secretariat (external link).
-Excerpt(s) - We have retained the essentials which relate more directly to communication offices.
+Source: The Treasury Board Secretariat (external link).
+Excerpt(s) - We have retained the essentials that directly concern communication offices.

 Objectives

-The objectives of the policy are to ensure that:
+The objectives of the policy aim to ensure the following:

-• Government of Canada communications are non-partisan, effectively managed, well coordinated, clear and responsive to the diverse information needs of the public.
+• Government of Canada communications are non-partisan, effectively managed, well-coordinated, clear, and meet the diverse information needs of the public.

-• The Government of Canada considers the views and interests of the public when developing policies, programs, services and initiatives.
+• The Government of Canada considers the views and interests of the public in the development of its policies, programs, services, and initiatives.

-• The Government of Canada is visible and recognizable to the public in Canada and abroad, and is projected equally in both official languages.
+• The Government of Canada is visible and recognizable to the public both domestically and internationally, equally in both official languages.

-• Government of Canada communications and the administration of its corporate identity are cost-effective and achieve savings through standardization.
+• Government of Canada communications and the administration of its brand image are financially sound and generate savings through standardization.

-The expected results of this policy are as follows:
+The expected outcomes of this policy are as follows:

-• Communications within and across departments are well coordinated and integrated into all government operations.
+• Communications within and between departments are well-coordinated and integrated into all government activities.

-• Government communications products and activities are timely, accurate, clear, objective, non-partisan, cost-effective, in both official languages, and meet the diverse information needs of the public.
+• Government communication activities and products are clear, objective, non-partisan, economical, presented in both official languages, accurate, timely, and meet the diverse information needs of the public.

-• Government engages with Canadians and uses innovative methods when developing policies, programs, services and initiatives.
+• The government communicates with the Canadian public and uses innovative methods in the development of its policies, programs, services, and initiatives.

-• The Government of Canada’s identity is applied consistently, projected equally in both official languages, has primacy over the identity of individual departments, and is not overshadowed by other logos.
+• The Government of Canada's brand image is used uniformly, displayed equally in both official languages, takes precedence over departmental visual identities, and is not overshadowed by other logos.

 Requirements